googleprodkernel/asi/content/_index.md

 ![ASI high-level flow](asi_high_level_flow.svg)

-By restricting those actions to the instants where truly needed, ASI amortizes their cost and thus enable robust mitigations that would otherwise be too expensive.
+By restricting those actions to the instants where truly needed, ASI amortises their cost and thus enables robust mitigations that would otherwise be too expensive.

 ![ASI avoids mitigation costs](asi_no_cost.svg)